Division of Pediatric Critical Care

 The division also offers an observation program, designed for health care professionals and trainees from other institutions to advance their knowledge and experience through observation of rounds, lectures, conferences, and clinical interactions.

 Advancing knowledge through basic science and clinical research is of utmost importance to our division.
 The University Of Maryland School Of Medicine is among the fastest growing research enterprises in the country with more than $400 million dollars in total grants and contracts annually.
-Faculty in our division are actively collaborating with researchers in the Institute of Global Health, Institute for Genome Sciences, Center for Vaccine Development, Center for Vascular and Inflammatory Diseases, and the Shock Trauma and Anesthesiology Research Center (STAR-ORC).
+Faculty in our division are actively collaborating with researchers in the Institute for Genome Sciences, Center for Vaccine Development and Global Health, Center for Vascular and Inflammatory Diseases, and the Shock Trauma and Anesthesiology Research Center (STAR-ORC).

 Collaboration is also ongoing with students and faculty at the School of Nursing and School of Pharmacy at University of Maryland, Baltimore as well as at University of Maryland College Park.
 Faculty and trainees in our division are encouraged to collaborate with researchers across the breadth of campus as well as with researchers at other institutions in the area.